Listerine Mouthwash: Does it Kill Lice?

 - Citronella or Geraniol

-- Lemon Eucalyptus (caution for kids under 3)
+- Lemon Eucalyptus (warning for kids under 3)

-- Ylang Ylang (caution for kids under 2)
+- Ylang Ylang (warning for kids under 2)

-- Anise (Anniseed oil) (caution for kids under 6)
+- Anise (Aniseed oil) (warning for kids under 6)

 Tried and True Lice Prevention Sprays